On the success probability of the quantum algorithm for the short DLP: Abstract

 \section{Abstract}

-Ekerå and Håstad have introduced a variation of Shor's algorithm for the discrete logarithm problem (DLP).
+Ekerå and Håstad have introduced a variation of Shor's algorithm for the discrete logarithm problem~(DLP).
 Unlike Shor's original algorithm, Ekerå--Håstad's algorithm solves the short DLP in groups of unknown order.
 In this work, we prove a lower bound on the probability of Ekerå--Håstad's algorithm recovering the short logarithm~$d$ in a single run.
 By our bound, the success probability can easily be pushed as high as~$1 - 10^{-10}$ for any short~$d$.
-A key to achieving such a high success probability is to efficiently perform a limited search in the classical post-processing by leveraging meet-in-the-middle techniques.
+A key to achieving such a high success probability is to efficiently perform a limited search in the classical post-processing by leveraging meet-in-the-middle or random-walk techniques.
+These techniques may be generalized to speed up other related classical post-processing algorithms.
 Asymptotically, in the limit as the bit length~$m$ of~$d$ tends to infinity, the success probability tends to one if the limits on the search space are parameterized in~$m$.
-Our results are directly applicable to Diffie--Hellman in safe-prime groups with short exponents, and to RSA via a reduction from the RSA integer factoring problem (IFP) to the short DLP.
+Our results are directly applicable to Diffie--Hellman in safe-prime groups with short exponents, and to RSA via a reduction from the RSA integer factoring problem~(IFP) to the short DLP.